-Procedure for Postal Voting on matters other than the Election of Officers
+Procedure for Voting on matters other than the Election of Officers

-- (i) Notice of intention to hold a postal vote and information relating to the substance of the matter to be voted on, is to be advised to members in a Society publication. - (ii) The Executive Director will post to each financial member of the Society (at the member's last known address) a voting paper containing detailed wording of the matter to be voted on.
-Voting papers will be posted not less than 21 calendar days following publication as in (i) above. - (iii) Voting papers will clearly indicate the closing date for votes to be received by the Executive Director at the registered address of the Society.
-This date to be not less than 21 calendar days following despatch of the voting papers. - (iv) Sealed returned papers are to be opened by the Executive Director, under the scrutiny of not less than two Society members, appointed by the Executive.
+(i) Notice of intention to hold a vote and information relating to the substance of the matter to be voted on, is to be advised to Members in a Society publication.

+(ii) The Executive Director will send to each financial Member of the Society (at the Member's last known contact) voting information containing detailed wording of the matter to be voted on.
+Voting information will be sent not less than 21 calendar days following publication as in (i) above.

+(iii) Voting information will clearly indicate the closing date for votes to be completed.
+This date to be not less than 21 calendar days following the date the information was sent.

+(iv) The voting system used will ensure the security and integrity of the vote.
+Ensuring that each member may only vote once and that the results cannot be tampered with.

-- (v) The result of the vote is to be recorded by the Executive at its next meeting and published in the next member publication. - (vi) Only votes recorded correctly on the official voting paper will be accepted as valid.
-Any omission on the part of the Executive Director to forward a voting paper to any Member will not invalidate the election. - (vii) The result of a postal ballot will be considered invalid if the number of returns submitted constitutes fewer than 10% of current financial members.
+(v) The result of the vote is to be recorded by the Executive at its next meeting, and published in the next member publication.

+(vi) Any omission on the part of the Executive Director to forward voting information to any Member will not invalidate the election.

+(vii) The result of any ballot will be considered invalid if the number of returns submitted constitutes fewer than 10% of current financial Members.